nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-tools/nuxeo-cli.md

 ### Hot Reload

 Triggering a hot reload on your server allows you to update some of your development modules without restarting the Nuxeo Server.
-To be done, it requires some simple modifications like to enable the `sdk` template in your `nuxeo.conf` file (nuxeo-CLI does that for you)
+To be done, it requires some simple modifications like to enable the `sdk` template in your `nuxeo.conf` file (Nuxeo CLI does that for you)

 The first step is to associate a Nuxeo Server with your project root.
-Nuxeo CLI will ask you the distribution path (path to the home directory of the server, typically, the _parent_ of the `bin` folder) and if you want to let it change `nuxeo.conf` file for you.
-Reexecute the command to change the distribution path.
+Nuxeo CLI will ask you the distribution path (the path to the home directory of the server, typically, the _parent_ of the `bin` folder) and if you want to let it change `nuxeo.conf` file for you.
+Re-execute the command to change the distribution path.

+{{#> callout type='warning' }}
-Warning: The plugin lists the modules to _ignore_, not the ones to deploy, so only check the modules you do _not_ want to deploy during the hotreloads.
+The plugin lists the modules to _ignore_, not the ones to deploy, so only check the modules you do _not_ want to deploy during the hot reloads.
+{{/callout}}

 ```bash
 $ #Make sure you are at the root folder of your project, then:
 $ nuxeo hotreload configure
 ```

-If you server was already running, restart it so the changes made in nuxeo.conf are handled (using the sdk emplate, mainly).
+If your server was already running, restart it, so the changes made in `nuxeo.conf` are handled (using the SDK template, mainly).

 Then, you will be able to trigger a hot reload using: